MAIF/otoroshi/manual/src/main/paradox/topics/kubernetes-gateway-api.md

 | Dynamic listener provisioning | Not planned | Otoroshi uses a proxy-existing approach; ports must be pre-configured |

 @@@ warning
 **ReferenceGrant enforcement** is the most critical missing feature for production use.
-Without it, any HTTPRoute can reference backend Services in any namespace, bypassing Kubernetes namespace isolation.
+Without it, any HTTPRoute or GRPCRoute can reference backend Services in any namespace, bypassing Kubernetes namespace isolation.
 The implementation is designed to support this easily in a future release — the `ReferenceGrant` resources are already fetched and passed through the conversion pipeline.
 @@@

 ## Troubleshooting